zengzhi2015/Udacity-MLND/Capstone/Report.md

 #### 3.2.1.
 Classification network

 The feature extraction part consists of five convolution neural networks and four dense connected networks.
 It should be noted that we replace all densely connected layers with a 1x1 convolution neural network.
 The functions of the two type of layers are identical except that one does not need to flatten the output of the extraction network when computing the output of the 1x1 convolution layer.
 This modification is quite useful when computing the classification map of a bigger image since convolution is much faster than the sliding window.
-The following graphic shows the architecture of the classification network.
+Figure 8 shows the architecture of the classification network.

-![alt text][image8]

-Figure 8.
-The architecture of the classification network.
+![The architecture of the classification network.][image8]

 These are the parameters of the network.
 The code for model construction is contained in section 1.2.1 in the [IPython notebook file](./program/Training.ipynb).